Cascading/cascading.compatibility/README.md

 If your distribution is not deployed to a maven repository, please see the FAQ on how to run the tests without one.

 If the tests have to run on a remote cluster, change the test settings at the bottom of your `build.gradle` file.

+If you distribution supports both hadoop1 and hadoop2, you have to add 2 sub-projects to the test setup; one for each set of hadoop APIs.

 ## Sending cascading compatibility results